H.S. BOYS BASKETBALL: Foxboro rallies, tops Grafton in Division 2 prelims

 “They made some tough shots and did what big-time players do in March,” Gibbs said on McDermott and Donagher.
 “They certainly made it tough for us, but when we needed to we stepped up and got big stops.”

-Next up in the first round awaits No. 9 Walpole, which will host Foxboro on Friday with tip coming at 5 p.m.
+Next up in the first round awaits No. 9 Walpole, which will host Foxboro on Friday with tip-off coming at 5 p.m.

 First half